 Thank you to:

-JABberwocky Literary Agency for sponsorship of the 2017 U-M Undergraduate Research Awards
+JABberwocky Literary Agency for sponsorship of the 2017 and 2018 U-M Undergraduate Research Awards

 William D. Frank, PhD in memory of William S. Moran, PhD, MLS Pedanius Dioscorides of Anazarbos (fl.
 50-70), "De materia medica" ["Regarding Medical Materials"]

 Catherine C. Clark for funds that allow us to replace books discovered missing from the Children's Literature Collection during a recent inventory

 Max Lepler and Rex L. Dotson for John Byrnes' Fantastic Four Artist's Edition

 Michael K. Burns, donating in honor of Eleanor J. Burns Almanacco dell'architetto (Almanac of the architect)

 Verena Ward for Dave Stevens' The Rocketeer: Artist's Edition (New Printing) and for Higher Education Institutions and Learning Management Systems Adoption and Standardization

 Cruchley's New Plan of London and Arcade Legends 3 Game Cabinet

 Karen Reiman-Sendi The Beatles: Rock Band X360 Wireless Gretsch Duo-Jet Guitar Controller (for Xbox 360) and Walter Simonson's Thor Artist's Edition